Skip to main content

 Making TradingView Mobile Truly Yours

-Think of it like this: you want everything to work together.
-If you're using a dark background, try setting your grid lines to a light gray.
-This gives you a subtle guide for your eyes without creating a cluttered look.
-The same goes for the axis colors (that's the price scale on the left and the time scale at the bottom).
-Make sure they contrast nicely with the background so your data is easy to read at a glance.
+If you're using a dark background, set grid lines to light gray.
+This gives you a subtle guide without clutter.
+Same for axis colors — make sure the price scale on the left and time scale at the bottom contrast against the background.

 Pineify Website

-The real magic is saving these combos as themes.
-You can duplicate your settings and create different setups for different times of day.
-Here's a simple way to organize them:
+The real trick is saving combos as themes.
+You can duplicate your settings and create different setups for different times of day:

 Theme NameBest ForKey Features